Pastor Continues Family Legacy and Feeds Neighborhoods

 Although the pandemic has changed life in many ways, Converge MidAtlantic churches continue to generously serve their communities.
 Pastor Byrd found that providing healthy food and school supplies for needy families was a way for his congregation to stay connected.
 Even though Kingdom Harvest Church is worshiping online only, the congregation is working together to love their neighbors.

-Brian Weber, District Executive Minister, Converge MidAtlantic
+Brian Weber, Regional President & District Executive Minister, Converge MidAtlantic

 Brian served as a pastor in the Converge MidAtlantic district for more than 15 years.
 Originally from the Philadelphia area, he mobilized efforts to start new churches in the Greater Delaware Valley and to send missionaries around the world.
 Brian is a graduate of Wheaton College and earned his Master of Divinity degree at Bethel Seminary of the East.
 Before his appointment as district executive minister in 2018, Brian worked for three years with Compassion International.